Docs: Features: Workspaces

 Unlike some other declarative tools, Skeema’s behavior does not primarily rely on parsing SQL DDL.
 Parsing SQL is brittle across various MySQL and MariaDB versions, which have subtle differences in features, functionality, and syntax.
 Instead, Skeema introspects your database objects by querying information_schema and using SHOW commands, to obtain metadata directly from the database itself.

 In order to accurately introspect the definitions in your filesystem’s *.sql files, Skeema actually runs these CREATE statements in a temporary location, called a workspace.
 By default, Skeema creates, uses, and then carefully drops a schema called _skeema_tmp on each database server it interacts with.
 This behavior is highly configurable, as described in sections below.
+In situations involving non-trivial network latency between Skeema and your database server, tuning workspace settings can substantially improve Skeema’s performance.

 The following commands use workspaces: